javirugo/argocd-homelab/README.md

 ## Requirements

 - Working Kubernetes cluster.
-- ArgoCD installed in the "argocd" directory.
+- ArgoCD installed in the "argocd" namespace.
 - Nginx Ingress Controller installed in the cluter.
 - Cert-Manager installed in the cluster (a clusterissuer will be managed by argocd).
   - cert-manager will use a cloudflare dns01 solver using letsencrypt.
 I have a free cloudflare account for managing my galluman.com zone, you can change that to whatever you want to use.